Licensed Practical/Vocational Nurse

 Part 1: A Step-by-Step Approach to Planning Your Health Career

 All states and the District of Columbia require licensed practical nurses (LPNs) to complete a state-approved practical nursing program and then pass a licensing examination.
 A high school diploma, or the equivalent, usually is required for entry into a program, although some programs accept candidates without a diploma.
 Some programs are designed as part of a high school curriculum.
-Search for schools that provide training for this career.

 For an overview of the various academic programs available for students hoping to pursue a career in nursing, read this report and visit the Health Professions Education Center on the American Association of Community Colleges (AACC) website.
 These websites are also good resources for information:

 Search for funding opportunities related to this career

 Search for enrichment programs related to this career

 Search for academic degree and certificate programs related to this career